sandordargo/sandordargo.github.io/_posts/2020-2-5-what-makes-a-training-advanced.md

 ---
 layout: post
 title: "What makes a training advanced?"
-date: 2020-xx-xx
+date: 2020-2-5
 category: dev
-tags: [training, course, python, discussion]
+tags: [training, watercooler, python, discuss]
 excerpt_separator: <!--more-->
 ---
 I've recently had the chance to attend an advanced Python course.
 I was really waiting for those three days.
 By the end of it, my enthusiasm waned.
 Why?
 Was the teacher not knowledgeable enough?
 Was he just not a good presenter?